-It is the next generation of skin and hard surfaces sanitizers.
+It is the next generation of skin and hand wipes.

-Iodine is antiseptic to prevent infection and disinfecting to kill germs.
-As a result, the wipe is self-sanitizing and always ready for its next use.
+Iodine is antiseptic so the wipe is self-sanitizing and always ready for its next use.

 · Low Maintenance.
-Simply rinse with cool water to remove any surface debris and squeeze out to return to its original damp softness
+Simply rinse with cool water to remove any debris and squeeze out to return to its original damp softness.

 · Economical.
 It’s reusable, and therefore more economical on a cost per use basis than single use throw away wipes.
 It is space-saving, eliminating the need to purchase or store wiper canisters, pump bottles, wall dispensers, and wiper packets, etc.